 The Rock Ranch: A Country Christmas in Lights

-Info: The Rock Ranch invites families to drive through more than a mile of magical Christmas lights on the farm.
+The Rock Ranch invites families to drive through more than a mile of magical Christmas lights on the farm.
 This tradition started seven years ago when the late S. Truett Cathy, Founder of Chick-fil-A and The Rock Ranch, purchased a truck load of lights from Lowes and Home Depot during an “After Christmas” sale.
 He thought folks would enjoy an affordable opportunity to drive through beautifully lit Christmas scenes.
 This growing lights display gets better and better each year.
-Note: the drive-thru option is not available on December 11, 12, 18, 19, 21, 22 & 23, but wagon rides, train rides, Santa’s workshop, dinner and much more will be available for families to enjoy.
+Note: the drive-thru option is not available on select days, but wagon rides, train rides, Santa’s workshop, dinner and much more will be available for families to enjoy.

 Residential Christmas Light Displays Near Atlanta